 Because of the variety of internship placements, locations for the second half of the program will also vary.
 Due to the nature of many of the internships, participants can expect to be in a rural setting, often a family-owned farm or vineyard.
 This gives students the opportunity to see both sides of France—urban and rural.
 It also offers a wonderful opportunity to see “real” France, as participants most often work, eat, interact, and live with a French family.

 Accommodation and Meals

 All housing costs are included in the program fee.
-While on the PURPAN campus, students will be housed in campus dormitories.
-Participants share flats of seven individual rooms, with individual bathroom (shower and toilets), and share a kitchen and living room with the other students (male and female).
-Each apartment has:
+While at PURPAN, students will be housed in off campus accommodations.
+Participants share flats that typically have individual rooms, individual bathrooms (shower and toilets), and a shared kitchen and living space.

 Most of the meals necessary for the duration of the program are included in the program fee.
 During the academic session, lunches are available at the student restaurant on campus; students receive a stipend for other meals (which is usually sufficient assuming that participants cook their own meals in the shared kitchen).
 During the internship, meals are provided by the host family, making the internship mutually beneficial as the families provide interns with lodging and meals in exchange for the work completed by the intern.

 Most students find this combination of stipend and directly-provided meals to be more than sufficient to cover all meal costs.
 However, individual spending and dining habits may vary.
 Students wishing to dine more expensively may need to supplement the stipend with additional out-of-pocket funds and should also budget for the occasional restaurant meal during their own free time.

 Students considering travel to France should make plans for COVID-19 vaccination such that they will have had 2nd dose + 5 mos. + booster + 7 days before traveling to France in order to comply with a new French government requirement for obtaining the French vaccine pass that is required to enter most public places in France.